junksamiad/replies-engine/replies_engine_docs/lld/final_docs/iam_roles_policies_lld.md

   Action:
     - dynamodb:GetItem
     - dynamodb:UpdateItem
+    - dynamodb:Query
+    - dynamodb:BatchWriteItem
+    - dynamodb:DeleteItem
   Resource:
     - !GetAtt ConversationsTable.Arn
+    - !GetAtt ConversationsStageTable.Arn
+    - !GetAtt ConversationsTriggerLockTable.Arn
 ```

 **Rationale:**
-- `dynamodb:GetItem` permission allows the Lambda to retrieve conversation details if needed.
-- `dynamodb:UpdateItem` permission allows the Lambda to update the conversation with new messages.
-- Access is limited to just the ConversationsTable, not indexes, since this function will access by primary key.
+- `dynamodb:GetItem`/`UpdateItem` for reading and locking/unlocking the main conversation record.
+- `dynamodb:Query`/`BatchWriteItem` for reading the message batch from and deleting it from the `conversations-stage` table.
+- `dynamodb:DeleteItem` for cleaning up the `conversations-trigger-lock` entry.

 #### 3.2.2 SQS Access